 The Congo River is known as the most powerful river in Africa with a length of approximately 2,922 miles.
 It is the main transportation source in Central Africa.
-It is the deepest river on the planet with a depth of more than 700 feet.
+It is the deepest river on earth with a depth of more than 700 feet.

 Fast Facts: –